xai4space/meteors/README.md

-# METEORS
+# HyperXAI (working title)
-Package for Explanations of Remote Sensing Imaginery
+draft of the package for creating explanations of hyperspectral images